Squid-Workshop/Minecraft-Datapacks-Project/README.md

 # Terms of Use
 Feel free to play around with this datapack. \
-As developer, deel free to use this datapack as a module. \
+As developer, deel free to use this datapack as a module to develop free datapacks. \
 But you **must** add the link to this github page!
+**NO COMMERCIAL USE**

 # More About Squid Workshop
 See more datapacks developed by us [here](https://github.com/Squid-Workshop/MinecraftDatapacksProject) \